Skip to main content

 Explanation: The Forex (Foreign Exchange) is the world's largest financial market, with daily volume exceeding $6 trillion.

-Question 17 : Which African currency is named after a river and is used by 8 West African countries?
+Question 18 : Which currency is used by 8 West African countries and 6 Central African countries?

 Possible answers: